tum-pbs/pbdl-book/physicalloss-discuss.md

 has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn't pick the right regions of the solution.

+## Is it "Machine Learning"

+TODO, discuss - more akin to classical optimization: we test for space/time positions at training time, and are interested in the
+solution there afterwards.

+hence, no real generalization, or test data with different distribution. more similar to inverse problem that solves single state e.g. via BFGS or Newton.

+## Summary

 In general, a fundamental drawback of this approach is that it does combine with traditional numerical techniques well.
 E.g., learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.
 This means many